Type to search

 Features: ⭐ ⭐ ⭐ ⭐

 A classic for a reason, the Blue Yeti Microphone is our choice for the best USB microphone.
-Despite being one of the brand’s older models, the Blue Yeti USB mic manages to wow us and pretty much blow other USB microphones out of the water in terms of sound profile, output, and sensitivity.
+Despite being one of the brand’s older models, the Blue Yeti mic manages to wow us and pretty much blow other USB microphones out of the water in terms of sound profile, output, and sensitivity.

 The design is classic, too.
 You’ll find it comes with a sturdy build as well as a robust little mic stand mount perfect for propping onto a desk or other flat surfaces.
 Thanks to its wide frequency response, the mic can capture human voice without having to position the capsule close to your mouth.
 It can also block out ambient noise successfully.

-The best USB microphone should also be functional.
 The Blue Yeti contains physical controls on the mic itself, including an instant mute button, volume dial, headphone volume knob, gain control knob, and polar pattern switches that allow you to move from one polar pattern to another.

 Pros and Cons of the Blue Yeti